 Is your guy tired of his old rickety gas lawn mower?
 Get him a new cordless electric grass mower for Father's Day!
 Then every year for the next five or six years, you can buy him another gift with the money you save.

-Imagine - no gas smell on his clothes anymore; no arm spasms from having to pull a gas mower cord 50 times to get the darn thing started; no noise.
+Imagine no gas smell on his clothes anymore, no arm spasms from having to pull a gas mower cord 50 times to get the darn thing started, and no noise.
 Dad will love it!

 What is your opinion?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.